Blog As Podcast

 Creation is easy.
 Most ideas can take a definite shape for monetization for sure.
 Early deals will happen because there always are early buyers and adaptors.
 The challenge sets in when the business orbit ceases to shift to the next level as we do not have the means evolved to acquire the potential buyers.
-Two choices are possible here, stay in the same orbit and be content or shift to the next orbit.
+Two choices are possible here, stay in the same orbit, and be content or shift to the next orbit.
 Staying in the same orbit will create decline as the market and competition will continuously shift to the next level.
-The behaviours for growth are starkly different from creation.
-The central problem is behaviours become habits and habits are hard to change.
-Business orbits are a function of leadership behaviours.
+The behaviors for growth are starkly different from creation.
+The central problem is behaviors become habits and habits are hard to change.
+Business orbits are a function of leadership behaviors.
 Many exit or windup when growth takes a downturn.
 This phase is the high-risk zone for all start-ups.
-After the first couple of rounds of funding no wonder the Investors encourage the founders to step down or exit from the ventures because the behaviours that created a successful start-up inception no longer support the expansion and growth.
+After the first couple of rounds of funding no wonder, the Investors encourage the founders to step down or exit from the ventures because the behaviors that created successful start-up inception no longer support the expansion and growth.

-Acceleration is all about demonstrating behaviours that adapt fast to the market conditions and rapidly acquire customers.
+Acceleration is all about demonstrating behaviors that adapt fast to market conditions and rapidly acquire customers.
 Adapting to the market needs and changes triggered by various exigencies is the key component of sustainable growth.
-However, the collective behaviours of an organization which is its culture are the dominant definers of the start-up’s success in the growth stage.
-Acceleration requires the entrepreneur to wear situational hats of creator, sustainer and destroyer.
-It’s all about continual innovation, sustaining all that is doing well and destroying all that is redundant to cut waste and flab.
+However, the collective behaviors of an organization which is its culture are the dominant definers of the start-up’s success in the growth stage.
+Acceleration requires the entrepreneur to wear situational hats of creator, sustainer, and destroyer.
+It’s all about continual innovation, sustaining all that is doing well, and destroying all that is redundant to cut waste and flab.
 The team therefore at the formation stage also must be such that it supports the transition from inception stage to the growth phase.
-Look for people who have the passion for the domain and are able to adapt to changing times fast.
+Look for people who have a passion for the domain and are able to adapt to changing times fast.
 Look for the diversity of repertoire and not niche experts alone.

 As a start-up focus on the people you hire.
 A culture once set is very difficult to change.
 Toxicity at any stage of the growth can ruin the prospects of the start-up.
-Select based on the behavioural process drivers that will create success for you.
+Select based on the behavioral process drivers that will create success for you.
 Likeability is the last thing you should go for.
-People who work for money are last ones to be hired.
-Look for passion and competence including people competence.
+People who work for money are the last ones to be hired.
+Look for passion and competence including people’s competence.
 Technical orientation alone will ruin the culture of your organization.
 All organizations that do well do so because of the top Leadership.
-A gender diversity brings strong revenues for the organization.
+Gender diversity brings strong revenues for the organization.
 Yin & Yang are the eternal truths of this Universe, and any imbalance will create noise.
 It is important to have Women in the Leadership positions and Board.

-In my experience of expansion of start-ups, it is all about state of the art product portfolios, correct stakeholders, right organization structure and a useful technology backbone.
+In my experience of expansion of start-ups, it is all about the state of the art product portfolios, correct stakeholders, right organization structure, and a useful technology backbone.
 Tech-savvy organizations scale-up faster.
 Capitalize on the existing value chain always.
-Design thinking says big thinking is difficult to implement, monetise the low hanging fruits consistently to make innovations faster.
-There is no point reinventing the wheel.
+Design thinking says big thinking is difficult to implement, monetize the low hanging fruits consistently to make innovations faster.
+There is no point in reinventing the wheel.